Spin Fishing The Tay

 Deploying the Above Spin Fishing Tactics

 If you get your consistent lure cast angle and distance correct and move 10ft between each cast and count the lure down when you feel the need while all the time fishing with a tight initial clutch setting then get your seatbelt on!
 You'll now be close to the effectiveness of a River Tay 'harling' boat as your water coverage will be colossal.
-After a dozen or so casts following the above casting position spacings turn upstream to where your starting position was and you'll be amazed at the water you've already covered!
+After a dozen or so casts following the above casting position spacings turn upstream to where your starting position was and you'll be amazed at the water you've already 'properly' covered!
 Keep that cast spacings movement going throughout the full course of the salmon fishing day and the law of averages will tell you that if there's a taker in the beat your lure is very likely going to find it!